THEREALUNREAL/THEREALUNREAL.github.io/_posts/2021-12-07-ThunderTierOne.markdown

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/YVgFHnhc_yc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 I started as a Level Designer and Environment Artist, but seeing as we didn't have that big of a team dedicated to this project I also ended up having an hand on Game Design, outgame systems and some UI work even.

+[Title] Test [Title]

+# Title

+## Title

+### Title

+#### Title

+### My Great Heading {#6}

+I was responsible primarily for the Level Design and Environment Art in Thunder Tier One.
+The level design team consisted of me and my colleague João Rebelo.
+I was more or less involved in the creation of all the levels.

+- LEVEL DESIGN
+- LEVEL LOGIC
+- DESTRUCTIBLES
+- GAME DESIGN
+-

 [![TTO #1]({{ site.url }}/images/ThunderTierOne/Maps2_600x200.gif)]({{ site.url }}/images/ThunderTierOne/Maps2_600x200.gif)

 Having been involved in so many different things in the game, makes this a very special project for me that I'm super proud of and, in a way I consider it atleast partly my -adopted- baby that I care for a lot.